Make-School-Courses/ARCHIVE-WEB-7-Redux/README.md

-# WEB 7 : Redux : Front End Web 2
+# ARCHIVE - WEB 7 : Redux : Front End Web 2

+## NOTE: This repo is no longer maintained

 ## Perequisites